EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter10.md

 ![Date Picker Width](images/chapter10/datepicker-width.jpg)

-Next, offset the employee list so its content lines up with the left edge of its container.
+**Add** a style to offset the employee list so its content lines up with the left edge of its container.

 	#employee-list > ul {
     	margin: 0 -10px;